trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Certinia.md

 Prepaid Expense Type and Profit & Loss accounts are imported to be used as categories on each expense.

 ## Expense Type GLA Mappings (PSA/SRP)
-Your Expense Type GLA Mappings are enabled in Expensify to use as categories on each expense when using both PSA and SRP; however, PSA will not import or export categories, while SRP will.
+Your Expense Type GLA Mappings are enabled in Ieatta to use as categories on each expense when using both PSA and SRP; however, PSA will not import or export categories, while SRP will.

 ## Dimensions (FFA)
 We import four dimension levels and each has three options to select from:

-* Do not map: FinancialForce defaults will apply to the payable invoice, without importing into Expensify
+* Do not map: FinancialForce defaults will apply to the payable invoice, without importing into Ieatta
 * Tags: These are shown in the Tag section of your workspace, and employees can select them on each expense created
 * Report fields: These will show in the Reports section of your workspace.
 Employees can select one to be applied at the header level i.e. the entire report.